truepilluk/javascript-dev-test/README.md

 |D|500|
 |M|1000|

+## Development notes

-The project is pre-configured to use `jest` but you may use any testing framework you like.
+- The project is pre-configured to use `jest` but you may use any testing framework you like.

-To use the stock jest testing setup you can run `yarn test` to initiate jest in watch mode.
+- To use the stock jest testing setup you can run `yarn test` to initiate jest in watch mode.